brainworkup/bwu/README.md

 <!-- badges: end -->

-The goal of npsych.data is to …
+The goal of bwu is to …

 ## Installation

-You can install the released version of npsych.data from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of bwu from [CRAN](https://CRAN.R-project.org) with:

 ``` r